aMarPdsahu/Rozor_pay_Clone/README.md

 # Rozor_pay_Clone
-Amazon clone made with Java, it also has user authentication which is implemented using  firebase
+Rozer_pay clone made with Java, it also has user authentication which is implemented using  Eclipse